BITSS/ACRE/docs/03-assess.md

 First, you will provide a detailed description of the reproduction package.
 Second, you will connect the outputs you’ve chosen to reproduce with their corresponding inputs.
 With these elements in place, you can score the level of reproducibility of each output, and report on paper-level dimensions of reproducibility.

 In the Scope stage you declared a paper, identified the specific claims you will be reproducing, and record the main estimates that support such claim.
-In this stage you will identify all the outputs contain those estimates.
+In this stage, you will identify all the outputs that contain those estimates.
 You will have to decide if you are interested in assessing the reproducibility of that entire output (e.g. "Table 1"), or focused only on the pre-specified estimates (e.g. "rows 3 and 4 of Table 1").
 Additionally, you will be able to include other outputs of interest in your assessment.

 **Use [Survey 2](https://berkeley.qualtrics.com/jfe/form/SV_2gd9Y3XVtjLpZL7) to record your work as part of this step.**